 Paying your deposit

 Most landlords will want you to pay a one-month rent deposit.
-Yet you may be able to ask them to accept a smaller deposit.
+However, you may be able to ask them to accept a smaller deposit.

-If you are claiming Income Support, Job Seekers Allowance or Housing Benefit – or if you are on a low income – you may be able to claim Discretionary Housing Payments to help you with your rent deposit.
+If you claim Housing Benefit you may be able to claim Discretionary Housing Payments to help you with your rent deposit.

 For more information on how to apply for a DHP: